VenomHare/smartmail-frontend/README.md

 **Main Components**
 1. Sidebar
+   - Sidebar must be applied to all pages.
    - Sidebar should contain Logo + Heading, Search for recent mails, List of Recent Mails, User Info (name, plan, avatar) with menu to drafts, profile, Upgrade, Logout,etc and a button to toggle sidebar
    - Clicking on DraftPilot Logo  should take to home page
    - Search should filter Recent Mails